geoffcorey/geoffcorey.github.io/_notes/How-to-setup-this-site.md

 ---
 title: How to setup this site
+tags:
-tags: Theme
+  - Theme
+  - blog
+  - jekyll
+  - obsidian
-season : summer
+season: summer
 ---

 This is going to be a super simple post about how to setup and use this theme for your own website.